Christoffel National Park Curaçao: Hiking & Wildlife Guide

 - How hard is the Mount Christoffel hike?

-- It is short but genuinely tough.
+- It is short but steep.
 The lower trail is a steady rocky uphill walk, but the final stretch to the summit becomes a real rock scramble with loose footing and some exposure.
 It is not suitable for young children or hikers uneasy on steep, uneven rock, but reasonably fit adults and teens who start early usually manage it without technical gear.

 - How long does the Mount Christoffel hike take?